Have a question? Check out our FAQ section below to get answers to questions people frequently ask about RxSpark.

 Coupons and Discount Programs

-RxSpark coupons can save you up to 75% off the cash price and are accepted at thousands of retail pharmacies across the United States.
+RxSpark vouchers can save you up to 75% off the cash price and are accepted at thousands of retail pharmacies across the United States.

-Brand-name drug manufacturers often offer manufacturer coupons, (or co-pay cards).
+Brand-name drug manufacturers often offer manufacturer vouchers, (or co-pay cards).
 However, these often require registration on the site and insurance companies usually prefer not to use them.

 Pharmacy discount programs (both paid and free) are offered by a number of major pharmacies.
 These cover a limited range of generic drugs at a discounted rate.